 The Athena, Hygieia, and many of the Hope vases were on view at Hearst Castle until 1950, when Hearst donated them and other select objects from his collection to the Los Angeles County Museum of History, Science and Art (which would later become LACMA).
 In 1973 the Athena and Hygieia were loaned to the newly opened J. Paul Getty Museum (the current site of the Getty Villa), where they were displayed for fifteen years.
 The Hygieia returned to Malibu in 2006 for extensive re-restoration work—to reintegrate the nineteenth-century restorations that had been stripped in the 1970s.
 The Athena’s early restorations had been removed by 1933, before Hearst acquired it.
 Today the Athena, the Hygieia, and some of the Hope vases (50.8.26, 50.8.30, 50.8.40) can be seen on the third floor of the Ahmanson Building at LACMA.

-The Getty krater’s whereabouts in the subsequent years are murky.
-The scholar Arthur Trendall published the vase in 1967 as “once New York market,” with no current location.
-Finally, in February 1978 it reappeared on the New York art market, fully illustrated in the sale catalog, but with no mention of its provenance (Hope Collection and Kevorkian) or publication history (Tillyard and Trendall).
+The krater presumably stayed in Kevorkian’s collection until his death in 1962, but this assumption was, until recently, unverified.
+Research on the dispersal of the collection discovered that the krater was in fact published in the 1966 auction of the Kevorkian Foundation in New York (although not illustrated, the description and dimensions match exactly).(1) The auction price list does not include the names of buyers, but confirms that the vase was sold for $425.
+The scholar Arthur Trendall published the vase a year later and gave its location as, “once New York market.”
+In February 1978 it reappeared fully illustrated in a Sotheby Parke Bernet auction catalog, but with no mention of its provenance (Hope Collection and Kevorkian) or publication history (Tillyard and Trendall).
 Shortly after the sale, Robert Collins donated the vase to the Getty Museum, and its Hope Collection provenance was immediately recognized.
 Although currently not on view, the vase was displayed at the Getty Villa in the 2008 special exhibition on The Society of the Dilettanti, and its full provenance, recently updated, can be found on the Getty Museum’s online collection pages.

 An End and a Beginning